-At the same time, we are also continuing to evaluate alternative sources of fibres including the use of post-consumer recycled fibres.
+At the same time, we are also continuing to evaluate alternative sources of fibers including the use of post-consumer recycled fibers.
 Our tissue manufacturing remains a priority in our sustainability strategy, and last year, our K-C UK tissue mills delivered zero waste to landfill, a 27% reduction of greenhouse gases and 18% reduction of water usage.”

 In 2018 K-C’s recycled fibre figure “rose to 25.2% versus the reported 2017 number,” and it committed to making further inroads in the future.

 Many tissue manufacturers in the UK as well as globally have made similarly bold commitments, which is why the likes of Ayaz Tejani, managing director at Leicester Tissue Company, believes the sector is “very mindful” of its environmental footprint and is taking “all measures in manufacturing” to reduce its carbon outlay.

 Frank Millward, sales and marketing director at Leicester Tissue Company, says: “This is an ongoing mission and we are doing what we can.
 On a product front, we are leading the way to champion paper wrap packaging versus plastic on our branded range.
 The consumer instinctively understands the difference and its impact on land fill and the planet.
 We are also trialing bamboo paper in both toilet roll and kitchen towel offerings.”